Elina-Zhu/Gitlet/README.md

 ## Acknowledgment

-This is a course project of Berkeley's CS61B: Data Structures.
+This project is a part of the coursework for Berkeley's CS61B: Data Structures.
 For detailed project description, please look at: https://sp21.datastructur.es/materials/proj/proj2/proj2